• Home

 • 14 oz fresh jajangmyeon noodles

-• 2 to 3 large cucumbers or raw zucchini julienned for garnish
+• 2 cucumbers or raw zucchini julienned for garnish

 Instructions

-• In a large skillet or wok, over medium high heat, add 1 tablespoon sesame oil, sauté the pork and potatoes for 2 to 3 minutes.
+• In a large skillet or wok, over medium high heat, add 1 tablespoon sesame oil, sauté the pork for 4 to 5 minutes.

-• Add the onions and zucchini and continue to sauté for 2 to 3 minutes.
+• Add the onions, potatoes (if using), and zucchini and continue to sauté for 3 to 4 minutes.

-• Add 1/2 cup of water and bring to a boil.
-Taste and add more black bean paste if needed.
+• Add 1/2 to 1 cup of water and bring to a boil.
 Reduce to a simmer.

 • Mix cornstarch with remaining 1/2 cup cold water (in a separate small bowl) and pour into the sauce to thicken.
 If the sauce is too thick, you can add another 1/2 cup of water.